Joey Gallo Player Props: Twins vs. Yankees

 Yankees Pitching Rankings

-- The Yankees pitching staff is third in MLB with a collective 9.8 strikeouts per nine innings.
+- The pitching staff for the Yankees has a collective 9.6 K/9, the fifth-best in the league.

-- The Yankees' 3.06 team ERA ranks second among all league pitching staffs.
+- The Yankees have a 3.16 team ERA that ranks second among all MLB pitching staffs.

-- Brito gets the start for the Yankees, his fifth of the season.
-He is 2-1 with a 5.40 ERA and 11 strikeouts through 15 2/3 innings pitched.
+- Cortes makes the start for the Yankees, his fifth of the season.
+He is 3-0 with a 3.09 ERA and 22 strikeouts in 23 1/3 innings pitched.

-- His most recent appearance was in relief on Thursday when the righty tossed 2/3 innings against the Los Angeles Angels while giving up hits.
+- The lefty last appeared in relief on Friday, when he tossed 2/3 innings against the Toronto Blue Jays while giving up hits.

-- The 25-year-old has put together a 5.40 ERA and 6.6 strikeouts per nine innings across four games this season, while giving up a batting average of .255 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.